I. Purpose

 Chief Information Security Officer (CISO) and Information Security and Privacy Office (ISPO)

-The CISO directs the Information Security and Privacy Office (ISPO) for the University.
-The CISO reports to the CIO and the Provost and serves as both the CISO and the Chief Privacy Officer for FSU.
-The CISO and ISPO are responsible for enforcing the application of appropriate operational security controls necessary to mitigate risks associated with unauthorized disclosure, loss, or theft of university information.
+The CISO directs the Information Security and Privacy Office (ISPO) for the university.
+The CISO reports to the FSU Chief Information Officer and the Provost and also serves as the Chief Privacy Officer for FSU.
+The CISO and ISPO are responsible for establishing and enforcing the application of appropriate operational security controls necessary to protect the network.

 Consolidated University Unit (CUU) Dean, Director, or Department Head (DDDH)